-My current projects focus on social inequalities in vaccination.
+My recent funded research projects focus on social inequalities in vaccination and LGBTQ+ health.

 Prosocial Attitudes and adult HPV Vaccination

 HPV vaccination is a prosocial behavior because it confers protection to the vaccine recipient and others in their community.
-Research shows individuals with fewer resources tend to demonstrate greater prosocial behaviors – a propensity that may be driven by compassion for similarly disadvantaged others.
-Hence, prosocial messaging might be an effective means for encouraging vaccination in marginalized groups.
 This project collects survey data from adults aged 27–45 across the United States to examine whether exposure to messages emphasizing HPV vaccinations’ prosocial benefit for others (vs. messages emphasizing the benefit for the vaccine recipient) differentially influences vaccination intentions, based socioeconomic status, race/ethnicity, and sexual orientation.

 This project is funded by a Chancellor’s Postdoctoral Fellowship at the University of California, Riverside (2019–2021).